EvoVGM: a Deep Variational Generative Model for Evolutionary Parameter Estimation

 \subsection{Estimating Evolutionary Parameters on Real Alignment}

 Finally, we analyzed a real dataset to assess the robustness of the estimation provided by the variational generative model EvoVGM.
 The dataset was recovered from \cite{Samson2022}, and it consists of six sequences of Gene S of coronaviruses.
 We used the NGPhylogeny.fr platform \citep{Lemoine2019} to build a multiple sequence alignment with MAFFT 7.407 \citep{Katoh2013}.
-The alignment has a length of 3688 bp after cleaning the sequences from gaps using Gblocks 0.91.1 \citep{Talavera2007}.\\ We applied EvoVGM\_GTR model to this dataset using the same configuration of variational encoders and hyper-parameters defined previously.
+The alignment has a length of 3688 bp after cleaning the sequences from gaps using Gblocks 0.91.1 \citep{Talavera2007}.\\ We applied EvoVGM\_GTR model to the dataset using the same configuration of the variational encoders and the hyper-parameters defined previously.
 We set gamma priors on branch lengths with a prior expectation of \(0.01\).
 We found that using \(\alpha_{\texttt{KL}}\) with a value of \(0.1\) gives better estimations but with higher variance.
-We trained EvoVGM\_GTR for 5000 iterations.
+We trained EvoVGM\_GTR over 5000 iterations and replicated it ten times.
 Furthermore, we compared the estimations of EvoVGM\_GTR model with those of MrBayes 3.2.7, a Bayesian phylogenetic inference program \citep{Huelsenbeck2001mrbayes}.
 We ran MrBayes with four chains and two runs for one million iterations and sampling every 500 iterations.

-In figure \ref{fig:cov}, we show the evolution of the Euclidean distances and the correlation coefficients between the estimations of EvoVGM\_GTR and those of MrBayes during the training.
-The estimations of the branch lengths differ from MrBayes estimations with a disatance lower than 0.2 but with high variance.
+In Figure \ref{fig:cov}, we show the evolution of the Euclidean distance and the correlation coefficient between the estimations of EvoVGM\_GTR and those of MrBayes during the training of EvoVGM\_GTR.
+The estimations of the branch lengths differ from those of MrBayes with a distance lower than 0.2 but with high variance.
 Furthermore, EvoVGM\_GTR managed to estimate the substitution rates and the relative frequencies with low-variance values closer to the estimations of MrBayes.